 Upload the firmware to the ESP node MCU board.

-The Esp8266 WIFI module send weather’s info to MQTT server, by publish message on topic to MQTT server.
-Last nodejs get weather’s info from mqtt server,by subscribe topic on save Mqtt server.
+The Esp8266 WIFI module sends weather info to the MQTT server, by publishing a message on the topic to the MQTT server.
+The last nodejs get weather info from the MQTT server, by subscribing topic on saving MQTT server.

-I deploy my NODE JS on AWS server, so anybody that interest on this can access my wind station at:
+I deploy my NODE JS on the AWS server, so anybody that interest in this can access my wind station at: